TOMER-77/Checkers-Game/README.md

 ## Running the game

- 1. Download the game files or clone the project with the command: `https://github.com/TOMER-77/Checkers-Game.git`
+ 1. Download the game files or clone the project with the command: `git clone https://github.com/TOMER-77/Checkers-Game.git`
  2. Navigate to the src folder.
  3. Compile with `javac *.java`
  4. Run with `java CheckersGameMain`